Fuiste/ember-tile-blog/README.md

 # Ember Tile Blog

-It's an Ember blog, with tiles.
+It's an Ember blog, with a cool tiling interface..

 Neat.

+I got the idea from [this](http://www.programwitherik.com/blog-tutorial-with-ember-js/) tutorial and decided to run with it.

 ## Prerequisites